Kanika Banerjee

-Kanika Banerjee, also known as Kanika Bandyopadhyay (12 October 1924 – 5 April 2000), was a famous Bengali singer known for performing Rabindra Sangeet.
+Kanika Banerjee, also known as Kanika Bandyopadhyay (12 October 1924 – 5 April 2000), was a Bengali singer known for performing Rabindra Sangeet.
 She frequently performed on All India Radio Kolkata and at institutions across India, Europe and America.
 With over 300 gramophone records, she was praised for her distinct voice and ability to express the subtle emotions in Tagore’s songs while staying true to the notes.

 Biography

 Early life

 She was born on 12 October 1924 at Sonamukhi in Bankura district, West Bengal.
 Kanika studied at Visva-Bharati University.
 She was trained in both classical and Rabindrasangeet in Sangeet Bhavana (School of Music) at Santiniketan.
 Shantiniketan (which literally means Abode of Peace) was built on the model of an Ashram (educational hermitage).
 For this reason, Kanika is also occasionally referred to as Ashram Kanya or 'girl of the Ashram'.
-She was fortunate to take music lessons from none other than Rabindranath Tagore.
-It was Tagore who named her Kanika (her original name being Anima), also the name of one of his books on Poetry.
+She took music lessons from Rabindranath Tagore.
+It was Tagore who named her Kanika (her original name being Anima), also the name of one of his books on poetry.
 Her other gurus were Dinendra Nath Tagore, Sailajaranjan Majumdar, Indira Devi Chaudhurani and Santidev Ghosh.
 She participated in dance-dramas directed by Rabindranath and toured all over India as a member of his cultural troupe.

 Career

-Kanika Bandyopadhyay joined Sangit Bhavana as a teacher and in due course became Head of the Department of Rabindrasangeet and later its Principal.
+Kanika Bandyopadhyay joined Sangit Bhavana as a teacher and in due course became Head of the Department of Rabindrasangeet and later its principal.
 She was made Professor Emeritus of Visva-Bharati.

-Since 1943, Kanika had been a regular artiste of the Calcutta station of All India Radio and gave performances at the national level in the musical programmes arranged by other stations as honoured artiste.
+From 1943, Kanika had been a regular artiste of the Calcutta station of All India Radio and gave performances at the national level in the musical programmes arranged by other stations as honoured artiste.
 Her gramophone records came out even in the lifetime of the Poet (Tagore) and there are over 300 gramophone discs to her credit.
 She was also a singer of Bhajans, Nazrulgeeti (songs by Kazi Nazrul Islam) and Atulprasad's songs.
 However the first song recorded by her was neither a Tagore song nor a Nazrul Geeti but a Bengali Adhunik song composed by Niharbindu Sen.

 Kanika was invited to sing by programme organizers not only in India but also in Europe and America and was acclaimed everywhere for her unique rendering of the subtle nuances of emotions expressed in Rabindranath's lyrical compositions.
 She has written three books on this genre.
-Her life has been well documented on film by noted film directors.
-She was associated with the Elmhirst Institute of Community Studies during the last years of her life.

 She received the highest accolade from Visva-Bharati University, the Desikottama.